CSDA Frequently Asked Questions

 An awardee must devote 75 percent of his/her professional time to research, but there is no minimum effort requirement for the CSDA project itself.
-However, if the CSDA proposal requests salary support for the CSDA grantee, the percent effort committed to the CSDA project must be equal to or greater than the percent salary charged.
+Holding a K award or other career development award does not preclude the applicant from receiving a CSDA grant.

 I have been successful in obtaining other research funding.
 Will this hurt my chances in getting an award?

 No. Candidates will not be penalized for having other career development awards, but there can be no budgetary overlap between the proposed aims of the CSDA research and those of other awards.

 I am the principal investigator or co-principal investigator of a National Institutes of Health R01.
 Can I apply for this award?

 No. An award will not be made if the applicant has been or becomes the principal investigator or co-principal investigator on a National Institutes of Health, peer-reviewed, R01 or equivalent research grant on or before the CSDA award start date.
 This includes but is not limited to: research projects that are part of a P01 program project, P50 center grant or a U01 cooperative agreement, DP1, DP2 R37 and VA Merit grants.